 Juniperus scopulorum 'Moonglow'

-|Average Size at Maturity||Moderate growing; reaches 20 ft. tall, 8 ft. wide.|
+|Mature Size||Moderate growing; reaches 20 ft. tall, 8 ft. wide.|

 |Design Ideas||Give this robust gray Juniper lots of space.
 It is a rugged and reliable plant for large-scale screening, massive hedges and windbreaks.
 Also works well as a single specimen in lawns or in conjunction with other groundcovers.
 Use as a corner element streetside or to interrupt long fence lines.
 Include a topiary form of this plant in a porch or entryway container planting.
 As its name suggests, the silver-gray foliage will reflect light under strong moonlight.|

 |Companion Plants||Barberry (Berberis); Rose (Rosa); Catmint (Nepeta); Russian Sage (Perovskia); Maiden Grass (Miscanthus)|